mikezackles/Bisect/README.md

 Horizontal and vertical commands can be interleaved.

-Works in normal and all visual modes.
+Works in normal mode, insert mode, and all visual modes.

 Paging
 ------